iyobo/pouchorm/README.md

 The Pouch/Couch database ecosystem is a great choice for client-side products that need the complex (and seemingly oxymoronic) sibling-features of Offline-First **and** Realtime collaboration.

 But the base pouchDB interface is rather bare and oft-times painful to work with.
+That's where PouchORM comes in.

-PouchORM rolls in to the rescue and does a lot of heavy lifting for you and makes it easy to get going with PouchDB so you can focus on your data... not the database.
+PouchORM does a lot of the heavy lifting for you and makes it easy to get going with PouchDB so you can focus on your data... not the database.

 ## Highlights